Skip to main content

 The Commission may, upon submission of an application in a manner authorized by the Commission, designate Established Sponsors of CLE Activities.

-Established Sponsors of Live Programs
+Established Sponsors

 The Commission may grant to a sponsor of CLE Activities the designation as an Established Sponsor if (1) the Sponsor is not primarily a provider of Special Programs and (2) the Sponsor demonstrates to the Commission, by clear and convincing evidence, that its CLE Activities have consistently met the standards set forth in Reg.
 406.

-General Requirements for Established Sponsors and Established Self-Study Sponsors
+General Requirements for Established Sponsors

-Designation as an Established Sponsor or Established Self-Study Sponsor shall be for one year, subject to annual renewal if the sponsor continues to meet the Established Sponsor criteria.
+Designation as an Established Sponsor shall be for one year, subject to annual renewal if the sponsor continues to meet the Established Sponsor criteria.
 Established Sponsor designation may be revoked if the Commission determines that the quality of the sponsors’ activities do not meet the standards set forth in the Regulations; the annual fee has not been paid; or the Commission finds violations of any other applicable Regulations.

 An Established Sponsor shall announce each CLE Activity in a manner required by the Commission at least thirty days prior to the presentation of the Activity.